 Great Wolf Lodge in Niagara Falls

-We have decided to create a series of blogs to share both Kate and Erin’s experiences at Great Wolf Lodge, including prior to and after Covid protocols have been put in place so you know exactly what to expect during your stay.
+We have decided to create a series of blogs to share both Kate and Erin’s experiences at Great Wolf Lodge.
 We are aiming to provide families with Tips and Tricks for Great Wolf Lodge Niagara Falls including How to Save Money at GWL and much more as well as answering the Frequent Questions about Niagara Falls Great Wolf Lodge as its a little different than the Great Wolf Lodges in the United States.

 Great Wolf Lodge Locations:

 There are a limited number of Great Wolf Lodge locations in North America, however they are always adding more.
 Great Wolf Lodge currently has 19 locations as of 2021.
-Great Wolf Lodge Niagara Falls is the only location on the Canadian side, however there are many other locations located throughout the United States.
+Great Wolf Lodge Niagara Falls is the only location on the Canadian side, however there are many other locations located throughout the United States as GWL is known as North America’s largest family indoor waterparks.
 A full list of locations can be found here.
-Great Wolf Lodge is always expanding with new locations including Great Wolf Lodge Maryland will be a 126,000-square-foot indoor waterpark with plans to open in mid-late 2023.
+Great Wolf Resorts is always expanding with new locations including Great Wolf Lodge Maryland will be a 126,000-square feet indoor waterpark with plans to open in mid-late 2023.
 Great Wolf Lodge Niagara is the second largest of the Great Wolf Lodge Chain.

 Reasons to visit Great Wolf Lodge Niagara Falls: